zoraviel/highcharts-assignment-8/README.md

 2. Click the commit button (bottom)
 3. Click the publish or push button (top)

+If you forgot how to commit and publish/push, [read this](https://github.com/macloo/github-howto-and-github-desktop/tree/master/git_commit_and_sync).

 ## Check the rubric and submit in Canvas

 Be sure to check the rubric *in the instructions document*, and **SUBMIT THE URL of your GitHub repo in Canvas** to complete this assignment.